Create a workflow to automatically forward an incoming SMS to a Slack channel.

 Refer to the Slack help center for additional guidance on Slack tokens.

 We have chosen three dynamic values for the text or content portion of our message which will send to slack.
-We know the Slack notification will contain the content of the SMS received, the sender of the SMS, and the receiver of the SMS.
+We know the Slack notification will contain the phone number, recipient phone number and the content of the SMS received.

 We have now accomplished our goal of forwarding a text message from an important client to the team Slack channel, a process which we can later edit and toggle off or on at our choosing.